Home minister Rajnath Singh's biography to hit stands in May

 Singh, who rose from being a swayamsevak in the Rashtriya Swayamsevak Sangh (RSS) to the chief minister of Uttar Pradesh, even served as a cabinet minister in the NDA government led by Atal Bihari Vajpayee.

-Also, a two-term president of the Bharatiya Janata Party, Singh witnessed the elevation of Narendra Modi as the party's prime ministerial candidate and delivered BJP's biggest election victory in 2014.
+Also, a two-term president of the Bharatiya Janata Party (BJP), Singh witnessed the elevation of Narendra Modi as the party's prime ministerial candidate and delivered BJP's biggest election victory in 2014.
 He currently occupies the home minister's office.

 "In the current political landscape there are only a handful of politicians who have grown from the grassroots and have made their way to the top echelons of power on the basis of their hard work, grit and determination.
 Rajnath Singh is one of them.